-The Fates were among the eldest goddesses in ancient Greek mythology.
-The Fates were either daughters of Zeus, the Lord of the gods, and Themis, the goddess of justice, or were created by goddess Nyx without the intervention of man.
+The Fates were among the most ancient goddesses in ancient Greek mythology.
+The Fates were either daughters of Zeus, lord of the gods, and Themis, goddess of justice, or were created by the goddess Nyx without the intervention of man.

-There were three Fates in Greek mythology: Clotho, Lachesis, and Atropos.
-Clotho, the spinner, was the youngest of the three Fates; she spun the thread of destiny with a distaff, determining the time of birth of an individual; Lachesis measured the thread length to determine the length of life; finally, cruel Atropos cut the thread of life, determining this way the time of death.
+In Greek mythology, there were three Fates: Clotho, Lachesis, and Atropos.
+Clotho, the spinner, was the youngest of the three goddesses of fate; she spun the thread of fate with a distaff, determining when a person was born; Lachesis measured the length of the thread to determine the length of life; finally, the cruel Atropos cut the thread of life, determining the time of death.

 The Fates (Moirae) were the spinners of the thread of life and determined the life span of every mortal from birth to death.
 No other god had the right or ability to change their decisions.
 The Fates were the personifications of destiny; yet no man could blame the Fates, as he alone was sometimes responsible for his failures.